Best Face Oil for Acne-Prone Skin – What Works & What to Avoid

 For many people, variations in the above approach just worsen acne.
 This is likely due to a combination of overtreatment and barrier damage which creates a relentless cycle.

-If you've been on the oil-free, medicated treatment, wash-wash-wash bandwagon and nothing is helping, it is probably time to try a face oil.
+⭐ If you've been on the oil-free, medicated treatment, wash-wash-wash bandwagon and nothing is helping, it is probably time to try a face oil!

-Factors that can contribute to the overproduction of sebum include hormones, such as during puberty, medications, genetics, and certain skin conditions.
+Factors that contribute to the overproduction of sebum include hormones, such as during puberty, medications, genetics, and certain skin conditions.

 Maintaining proper skin hydration is very important.
 Oily skin can be dehydrated.
 The two concepts are separate from one another.
 We have comprehensive articles and a step-by-step guide for a healthy skin barrier that's focused on drug-store/affordable and effective products.